takikawa/racket-gsoc-app/application.md

 Does your organization have an application template you would like to see students use?
 If so, please provide it now.
 ==========================================================================================================================

 What criteria did you use to select your mentors for this year's program?
 Please be as specific as possible.
 ============================================================================================================

+We plan to choose mentors from among developers from the community who volunteer to mentor for specific projects.
+For each project, we will have at least one backup mentor from the core development team in case there are any mentoring issues.
+Some projects will only have mentors from the core team.

 What is your plan for dealing with disappearing students?
 =========================================================